Back to Blog

 How Right to Repair Legislation Protects Your Vehicle Ownership

 Canadian Right to Repair laws require manufacturers to share repair manuals, diagnostic tools, and software with vehicle owners and independent repair providers.
 This means you're no longer locked into dealership repairs.
 You gain the freedom to choose affordable alternatives.
 Small repair shops can compete fairly.
 Costs drop.
 Innovation increases.
 Your vehicle remains yours to repair as you see fit, supported by law.
+If this is part of your decision process, Why 'Mechanic Near Me' Search Volume is Dropping in 2025 can help.

 Key Consumer Protections in Right to Repair Legislation